get-convex/aggregate/README.md

 2. a string, like user ids -- so you can count the data owned by each user
 3. an [index key](https://stack.convex.dev/pagination#whats-an-index-key), for
    full pagination support
-4. nothing, use `key=null` for everything if you just want a counter
+4. nothing, use `key=null` for everything if you just want a counter (see Randomize below)

 ## More examples